0xSpaceShard/starknet-devnet/README.md

 ### Installation

-Some developer scripts used in this project depend on Python 3, with dependencies specified in `scripts/requirements.txt`.
-You may want to [install them in a virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments).
+Some developer scripts used in this project are written in Python 3, with dependencies specified in `scripts/requirements.txt`.
+You may want to [install the dependencies in a virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments).

 ### Development - Visual Studio Code